clawpack/doc/doc/howto_doc.rst

 viewing docs that may be more relevant to a previous version of Clawpack.

-But note that the `.rst` files used to build these pages come form what is checked into the `master` branch on Github (and the commits corresponding to tags such as `v5.4.0`).
-So if you have changed `.rst` files but these have not yet been merged into `master` on Github, you will not see the changes reflected in the html files you build.
+But note that the `.rst` files used to build these pages come form what is checked into the `v5.x.x` branch on Github (and the commits corresponding to tags such as `v5.4.0`).
+So if you have changed `.rst` files but these have not yet been merged into `v5.x.x` or `dev` on Github, you will not see the changes reflected in the html files you build.

 To make pages that show previous Clawpack versions, first install the